 Why You’ll Love This Mocha Oreo Icebox Cake

-- Because it’s so simple to make, this Oreo icebox cake is a fun way to get the kids involved in the kitchen.
+• Because it’s so simple to make, this Oreo icebox cake is a fun way to get the kids involved in the kitchen

-- Easy to make ahead of time, it’s perfect for birthday parties, family gatherings, and more.
+• Easy to make ahead of time, it’s perfect for birthday parties, family gatherings, and more.

-- Layers of sweet mocha whipped cream and chocolate Oreo cookies satisfy all your cravings.
+• Layers of sweet mocha whipped cream and chocolate Oreo cookies satisfy all your cravings

 Why Is It Called an Icebox Cake?

-As the name suggests, icebox cakes get their name from an icebox which is a non-mechanical form of refrigeration popular during the 20th Century.
-Originally called refrigerators, iceboxes were not able to automatically regulate their temperature, meaning users had to frequently fill them with ice.
 In order to comply with the growing popularity of these food storage devices, food manufacturers such as Nabisco began printing icebox recipes like the classic icebox cake on the back of cookie and wafer boxes.
 The original cakes come together in a baking dish.
 Then, they are stored in an icebox (or freezer today) to chill and set.

 When Were Icebox Cakes Invented?